If you can’t market it, don’t build it.

 Great products and ideas seldom sell themselves.

-Most starting entrepreneurs spend 90% of their resources on creation, treating distribution as an afterthought.
+A lot of starting entrepreneurs spend most of their resources on creation, treating distribution as an afterthought.
 In content marketing we call this ‘publish and pray‘: publishing an article and hoping people will read it.